LG TV 2020 – A guide to all LG OLED and NanoCell TVs

 The GX OLED range is an ultra-thin (20mm deep) TV that can sit flush on the wall.
 A wall-mount is provided in the box as the standard TV standard is only available to purchase separately.

 The C-series range returns with the new α9 Gen 3 processor, and this year there’s a new 48-inch model, offering 4K OLED tech at a smaller size.

 LG OLED BX

-As with last year’s B models, the BX range has similar features as the higher models, it also has a slightly slower processor.
-In this case, you get an α7 Gen 3 processor.
-Last year’s models showed slightly reduced picture quality, so expect the same for a lower price.
+As with 2019’s B models, the BX range has similar features as the higher models but also has a slightly slower processor.
+In this case, it trades the α9 Gen 3 for the α7 Gen 3 processor.
+The B9 offered slightly reduced picture quality, so expect the same with the BX at a lower price.

 The first two models in LG’s 8K NanoCell line-up are 75-inch and 65-inch models.
 Expect many of the processing features in the OLED 8K TVs thanks to the shared α9 Gen 3 processor.
-Here, you don’t get G-Sync, but you do get the Auto Low Latency Mode (ALLM) which is supported by the Xbox One X.
+You don’t get Nvidia G-Sync, but you do get the Auto Low Latency Mode (ALLM).

 These models feature LG’s Full Array Local Dimming Pro backlight technology, and 60W 4.2 speaker with a 20W woofer.

 A slight step down from the Nano99 Series, this range has a slightly reduced local dimming array and a slightly less powerful 40W stereo speaker system with a 20W woofer.
 Otherwise, it’s business as usual.